 Half an hour with the chainsaw and Hugh had turned it into a rather attractive garden chair.
 It stands under its parent gum tree and has seen the addition of a cushion and many passing bottoms ever since it was made.

 Clearly, many people don’t realise the damage they cause to the environment by putting organic matter in the rubbish where it rots and emits greenhouse gases.

 Maybe they just don’t know what else to do with it.
-We’ve captured a lot of the ways that waste can be value-added in our online short course Permaculture in Action.
+With a bit of thought and research, you’ll discover there are many ways that ‘waste’ of all types can be value-added to become something useful.

 Fallen branches become firewood and furniture, fallen fruit and garden waste become compost or worm food, and so the cycle goes around.

 In a tense, pandemic-ridden world, fruit trees, gardens, and nature provide the perfect (and proven) way to reduce stress levels.

 If you’re a carnivore aspiring to a self-sufficient lifestyle, get inspired to raise and cook your own home-grown meat.

 Grafting is a practical skill that every fruit grower needs if they want to grow their own trees or make their fruit trees more useful.